vd437/joyl-lang/docs/getting-started.md

 Pylance

-Mermaid Preview--
+Mermaid Preview

-7. What’s Next?

-Learn the Syntax

-Understand the Architecture

-See our Changelog

-Want to contribute?
-Read the Contribution Guide

 ---

+⭐ 7.
+What’s Next?

+Explore the full documentation:

+📘 Syntax Reference

+⚙️ Architecture Overview

+🛠️ Contribute to Joyl

+📒 Changelog

+---

-Joyl is an open-source project.
+Joyl is an open-source language.
 Join us and help shape the future of programming!